vert-x3/vertx-web-site/src/site/blog/posts/vertx-maven-plugin-series/post-01-vertx-maven-plugin.md

 * added couple of properties
   * `fabric8.vertx.plugin.version`  - the latest vert.x maven plugin version
-  * `vertx.version` - the latest Vertx framework version
+  * `vertx.version` - the latest Vert.x framework version
-* add the Vertx dependency BOM  and vertx-core dependency corresponding to `vertx.version`
+* add the Vert.x dependency BOM  and vertx-core dependency corresponding to `vertx.version`
-* add `vertx-maven-plugin` with a single execution for goals [initalize](https://vmp.fabric8.io/#vertx:initalize) and [package](https://vmp.fabric8.io/#vertx:package)
+* add `vertx-maven-plugin` with a single execution for goals [initialize](https://vmp.fabric8.io/#vertx:initalize) and [package](https://vmp.fabric8.io/#vertx:package)

 The source code until this step is available in [here](https://github.com/kameshsampath/vmp-blog/tree/setup)

-Voilà you are now all set to go with your Vertx application building with maven!!
+Voilà, you are now all set to go with your Vert.x application building with [Apache Maven](http://maven.apache.org)!!

 ## Let's package it

-Now we have set our project to use `vertx-maven-plugin`, lets now add a simple verticle and package the Vertx application as typicall *uber* jar in Vertx world we call them as *fat* jar.
+Now we have set our project to use `vertx-maven-plugin`, lets now add a simple verticle and package the Vert.x application as typicall *uber* jar in Vert.x world we call them as *fat* jar.
 The source code of this section is available [here](https://github.com/kameshsampath/vmp-blog/tree/package).

 To make package work correctly we need to add property called `vertx.verticle`, which will be used by the vertx-maven-plugin to set the `Main-Verticle` attribute of the `MANIFEST.MF`.
 Please refer to the [package](https://vmp.fabric8.io/#vertx:package) of the vertx-maven-plugin for other possible configurations.
 There is also a [examples](https://vmp.fabric8.io/#vertx:examples) section of the vertx-maven-plugin which provides various samples snippets.